HackTheBox — Oopsie Writeup

 # Password: M3g4C0rpUs3r!

-It worked.
-Password reuse strikes again.
-We can now grab the user flag from /home/robert/user.txt.
+That worked.
+I was now operating as robert, which let me grab the user flag from /home/robert/user.txt.

 id